gpeterson406/Greenwood_Book/_book/03-oneWayAnova.md

 There are two plots in Figure \@ref(fig:Figure3-9) with useful information for assessing the equal variance assumption.
 The "Residuals vs Fitted" panel in the top left panel displays  the residuals $(e_{ij} = y_{ij}-\hat{y}_{ij})$ on the y-axis and the fitted values
 $(\hat{y}_{ij})$ on the x-axis.
+\index{Residuals vs Fitted plot}
 This allows you to see if the variability of the observations differs across the groups as a function of the mean of the groups, because all the observations in the same group get the same fitted value -- the mean of the group.
 In this plot, the points seem to have fairly similar spreads at the fitted values for the three groups with fitted values of 4, 4.3, and 6.
 The "Scale-Location" plot in the lower left panel has the same x-axis but the y-axis contains the square-root of the absolute value of the standardized residuals.
+\index{Scale-Location plot}
 The absolute value transforms all the residuals into a magnitude scale (removing direction) and the square-root helps you see differences in variability more accurately.
 The standardization scales the residuals to have a variance of 1 so help you in other displays to get a sense of how many standard deviations you are away from the mean in the residual distribution.
 The visual assessment is similar in the two plots -- you want to consider whether it appears that the groups have somewhat similar or noticeably different amounts of variability.
+If you see a clear funnel shape in the Residuals vs Fitted
+\index{Residuals vs Fitted plot!interpretation of}
+or an increase or decrease
+in the upper edge of points in the Scale-Location plot that may indicate a violation of the constant variance assumption.
+\index{Scale-Location plot!interpretation of}
-If you see a clear funnel shape in the Residuals vs Fitted or an increase or decrease in the upper edge of points in the Scale-Location plot that may indicate a violation of the constant variance assumption.
-Remember that some variation across the groups is expected and is OK, but large differences in spreads are problematic for all the procedures that involve linear models.
+Remember that some variation
+across the groups is expected and is OK, but large differences in spreads are problematic for all the procedures that involve linear models.
 When discussing these results, you want to discuss how clearly the differences in variation are and whether that *shows a clear violation of the assumption* of equal variance for all observations.
 Like in hypothesis testing, you can never prove that you've met assumptions based on a plot "looking OK", but you can say that there is no clear evidence that the assumption is violated!
+\index{assumptions}

 (ref:fig3-9) Default diagnostic plots for the Mock Jury full linear model.